SeanKilleen/seankilleen.github.io/_posts/2017-12-29-recapping-a-year-for-the-record-books.markdown

 ## Work Stuff

 * I became a .NET Xpert!
+* Successful launch of a gigantic legacy modernization:
 * Co-taught several Agile Engineering courses (CSD)
 * Created a screencast for CSD
 * Twilio forwarding
 * Introduced &amp; Used structured logging with great success
 * TechLadies happy hour meet up
 * Started (and finished) the Dear Agile blog series experiment
-* Successful launch of a gigantic legacy modernization:
 * Creating & launching xluh.co
 * Introduced razor templating for e-mails
 * Co-authoring an ICAgile-certified testing & automation course
+* Neo4j training

 ## Personal Stuff
 I try not to be too personal on this blog as it's mostly tech, but there are some things I just had to mention.
 I'll keep it brief. :)